autonity/docs.autonity.org/concepts/system-model/index.md

 ### Separate channels for transaction and consensus gossiping
 The segregation of transaction and consensus traffic into different channels on prevents the risk of high transaction traffic interfering with consensus traffic and delaying the consensus process.
 Further, gossiping separation improves network scalability and robustness as consensus is shielded from transaction volume growth, whilst the separation of concerns allows each gossiping channel to be managed independently (e.g. socket buffering).
 For example, a validator node operator can setup their IP and port configuration to prioritise a robust network for the consensus channel.

 Autonity implements [Tendermint BFT consensus](/concepts/consensus/pos/) as an independent consensus protocol running alongside the ethereum wire protocol.
+Logically, this can be considered as a separate Autonity Consensus Network (ACN) layer.
 The consensus protocol leverages node information obtained through the wire protocol's node discovery mechanisms.
 If the consensus channel TCP port default (`20203`) is not used, then the custom `ip:port` information is specified as part of the enode url.
 If the enode URL provides consensus channel information, this is used to connect to the validator node at the specified IP:port combination.
 Otherwise, the consensus protocol assumes that the consensus channel IP is the same as the transaction channel IP, and the consensus channel port is fixed at the default port number `20203`.

 The standard Ethereum [enode URL](https://ethereum.org/en/developers/docs/networking-layer/network-addresses#enode) is composed of components: